 How to Tell a Good Crema From a Bad Crema?

 The crema on top should stretch to cover the surface and then re-form as an even layer when the cup is set right.
-Basically a good crema should be an even layer of fine bubbles that is ever-so slightly ”elastic” and should hold.
+A good crema should be an even layer of fine bubbles that is ever-so slightly ''elastic, '' and it should hold.

-How to Make Crema: The Golden Espresso Crema Rules
+How to Make Crema: The 5 Golden Espresso Crema Rules!

-A good espresso crema is made with the fatty content found in the coffee combined with the high pressure of an espresso machine that is able to produce at least 15-bar of water pressure to help with extracting the fatty goodness from your coffee beans.
+A good espresso crema is made with the fat content found in the coffee combined with the high pressure of an espresso machine that can produce at least 15-bar of water pressure to help to extract the fatty goodness from your coffee beans.

-Using the freshest coffee beans you can get your hands on is probably one of the number one factors in achieving a good crema on your espresso.
-Beans roasted 24 hours before you grind them are going to be the best, but obviously getting your hands on coffee beans as fresh as this is difficult for most of you reading this.
+Using the freshest coffee beans, you can get your hands on is probably one of the number one factors in achieving a good crema on your espresso shot.
+Beans roasted 24 hours before you grind are going to be the best bet, but obviously getting your hands on coffee beans as fresh as this is hard for most of you reading this.

 Also only buy whole coffee beans and keep them whole until a few seconds before you are going to use them, don't pre-grind only grind before you pull your espresso shot.